tomdud-developer/business-trip-app/README.md

 # Business Trip Reimbursement Calculation Application

-Java Application to manage the reimbursementDetails of expenses of a user after a business trip.
+Java Application to manage the reimbursement, expenses, car usage of a workers after a business trip.

 ## Link to application deployed on AWS EC2
 I deployed application on AWS EC2